coder/coder/docs/admin/architectures/3k-users.md

 The 3,000 users architecture targets large-scale enterprises, possibly with on-premises network and cloud deployments.

+**Target load**: API: up to 550 RPS

-Typically, such scale requires a fully-managed HA PostgreSQL service, and all Coder observability features enabled for operational purposes.
+**High Availability**: Typically, such scale requires a fully-managed HA PostgreSQL service, and all Coder observability features enabled for operational purposes.

 ## Hardware recommendations